 This metric also assumes that there is a discipline in the team by periodic check-in of completed test scripts.
 Without such a discipline you won’t be able to measure “Automation Debt”.
 This also helps in ensuring there is a meaningful automation investment or a true measure of MVP in test automation.

 Now that you’ve grasped the concept of the Built: Execute ratio, learn how to pick the best tests for automation.

-Ram Sathia is vice president of intelligent automation at PK, the Experience Engineering firm that empowers the world’s best-known brands to connect with customers and employees around the world.
-Ram has nearly 20 years of experience helping clients decrease time-to-market, improve quality and drive efficiency through transformative RPA, AI, machine learning, DevOps and service virtualization initiatives.Tags: DevOps, Integration, Intelligence, Test Automation
+Ram Sathia is Vice President of Intelligent Automation at PK.
+Ram has nearly 20 years of experience helping clients condense time-to-market, improve quality and drive efficiency through transformative RPA, AI, machine learning, DevOps and automation.
+His thought leadership on RPA has been published in ComputerWeekly and Chief Executive.Tags: DevOps, Integration, Intelligence, Test Automation